 Of particular note is a large loan of 70 objects, which was sent to the Pushkin Museum of Fine Arts for display between September 2014 and November 2014 as the part of the Aubrey Beardsley: Oscar Wilde and their Russian Admirers and Followers exhibition.

-The V&A has also received loans from Russia:
+In previous years, the V&A has also received loans from Russia: